 It would be incredible to suggest that religion has nothing to do with cooperation - either in ancient or modern societies.
-Anthropologists have long noted such links, and over the years have both championed and criticized functionalist accounts of religion's apparently numerous socially beneficial functions (Morris 1987; Pals 2006; Weber 1922/1978).
+Anthropologists have long noted such links, and over the years have both championed and criticized functionalist accounts of religion's apparently numerous socially beneficial features (Morris 1987; Pals 2006; Weber 1922/1978).
 However, scientific progress on the topic reached a "theoretical impasse" until the advent of approaches that explicitly couched the benefits of religion in terms of natural selection (simply observing possible benefits ignored the problem of how the prerequisite costly beliefs initiated, and why cheats did not thrive, Sosis and Alcorta 2003).
-The new evolutionary approach has given rise to a number of theories arguing that religion was a key promoter of within-group cooperation during human evolution (e.g. Cronk 1994; Irons 2001; Roes and Raymond 2003; Sosis 2003; Wilson 2002), but this work remains totally absent from the literature on "strong reciprocity" and the puzzle of cooperation (Johnson, Stopka, and Knights 2003; Schloss 2004).
+The new evolutionary approach has given rise to a number of theories arguing that religion was a key promoter of within-group cooperation during human evolution (e.g. Cronk 1994; Irons 2001; Roes and Raymond 2003; Sosis 2003; Wilson 2002), but this work remains totally absent from the literature on "strong reciprocity" and the puzzle of cooperation (Johnson et al. 2003; Schloss 2004).

 In fact, proponents of strong reciprocity have specifically denied any link between cooperation and religion (e.g. Fehr and Gachter 2003), despite mounting empirical evidence supporting such an intuitive link.
 For example, Richard Sosis has shown that, among a large sample of 19th century communes, religious groups with more costly rituals out-survived secular groups and religious groups with fewer rituals (Sosis and Bressler 2003).
-Among Israeli kibbutzim, groups with more religious rituals also demonstrated higher levels of cooperation than secular groups and religious groups with fewer rituals (Sosis and Ruffle 2003), which may explain why religious kibbutzim are economically successful while secular ones have faced bankruptcy (Fishman and Goldschmidt 1990).
+Among Israeli kibbutzim, groups with more religious groups with fewer rituals (Sosis and Ruffle 2003), which may explain why religious kibbutzim are economically successful while secular ones have faced bankruptcy (Fishman and Goldschmidt 1990).
 There is also evidence that religion tends to promote cooperation in a broad range of historical and pre-industrial societies (Johnson 2005; Wilson 2002).
-That religious beliefs are associated with higher levels of cooperation is not in doubt.
+That religious beliefs are associated with higher levels of within-group cooperation is not in doubt.
 What remains intriguing is why.

-2 A New Theory
+A New Theory